RobertoF90/TeachME-app/README.md

 # Requirements

-- Create a `.env` file in config folder and add the string to your mongoDB database as follows
+- Create a `config.env` file in config folder and add the string to your mongoDB database as follows

   - DATABASE= `your database URI`
   - GOOGLE_CLIENT_ID= `your Google Client ID`